RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.19.md

 ### Interoperability

+Practice Note: There is no requirement for the publication of CPSs of other CAs that issue certificates under this policy.

 Where certificates and CRLs are published in directories, standards-based schemas for directory objects and attributes shall be used as specified in the *Shared Service Provider Repository Service Requirements* \[SSP-REP\].

 ## Time or Frequency of Publication